-Due to five languages being spoken in this story, only the three most used were subtitled.
-The choice was based on that one of the main themes in the movie is ‘Understanding each other beyond language’.
-No other languages will be subtitled because if we did, much of the meaning would be lost in translation.
-Below are the original Trailers sent to international festivals with some nominations and winnings attached to them, but soon to be removed for a cleaner Trailer experience.
+Five languages are spoken in this story, but only English, French and Spanish were subtitled.
+The choice was based on one of the main themes in the movie being: ‘understanding each other beyond language’.
+No other language will be subtitled because if we did, much of the meaning would be lost in translation.
+Below are the original Trailers sent to international festivals with some nominations and winnings attached to them.
 Choose the subtitled language you prefer.

 English